St Dominic's Catholic School for Girls, Boksburg: Academic life

 St Dominic's Matric pupils write the school leaving examination set by the Independent Examinations Board (IEB).

 The IEB is an organisation whose examinations are written by private schools throughout South Africa.
 These examinations conform to the requirements of the Certification Board and are recognised by all Universities and Technicons.
 The examinations are set on a syllabus which is virtually identical to the National Core Syllabus although the prescribed literature books for the languages (English, Afrikaans, French and Zulu) are different from those studied at Gauteng Education Department schools.
 The Matric pass rate has remained at 100% since the inception of IEB examinations in 1998.

 Sports

-Sports available include swimming, water polo, tennis, squash, volleyball, netball and drum majorettes.
+Sports available include swimming, water polo, tennis, squash, volleyball, netball, field hockey, soccer and drum majorettes.
 The school has drum majorette squads in primary and high school; they are known as the Saintees (junior squad) and the Saints (senior squad).
 As multiple national winners, the senior team has competed overseas and most of the girls achieved Springbok colours, where they represented their country in World championships.